Health advice for service providers

 - What to do if a staff member has recovered from COVID-19 and wants to return to work

-- What to do if a staff member has completed self-isolation after close contact with a COVID-19 case
+- What to do if a staff member has been exposed to a COVID-19 case

 - How to self-isolate at home

 - What to do if you feel unwell